ianfoo/auth0-google/README.md

 on the filesystem anyway.
 The point is, this is just a demo, and a work in progress at that.

+# Notes

+Use `.env.sample` to create `.env` populated with the appropriate values, as described in the sample file, if you want to run the server with make.

 # To Do

 * Hook the webserver back up.